Thousands flee, dozens reported killed as Turkey pushes Syria assault

 Russia said it planned to push for dialogue between the Syrian and Turkish governments following the incursion.

-Additional reporting by Tom Perry and Ellen Francis in Beirut and Reuters correspondents in the region; Writing by William Maclean; Editing by Cameron-Moore and Mike Collett-White
+Additional reporting by Tom Perry and Ellen Francis in Beirut and Reuters correspondents in the region; Writing by William Maclean; Editing by Mike Collett-White and Daniel Wallis